-Consumer subsidies (such as food stamps or school feeding programmes) that target poor or vulnerable segments of society can play a critical role in promoting nutrition security across different income
+Consumer subsidies (such as food stamps or school feeding programmes) that target poor or vulnerable segments of society can play a critical role in promoting nutrition security across different income groups.

-There is an unprecedented need for new spaces for informal dialogue among actors, and 'soft' governance mechanisms that can help rebuild consensus on the best ways forward. groups.
 The high cost associated with such schemes, however, means that fresh thinking is needed to design distributive approaches at the global level to scale their implementation in poor countries.
 Meanwhile, agricultural goods that are deemed essential for a healthy diet (such as fruits and vegetables) will benefit from enhanced efforts to reduce trade costs and improve the functioning of value chains.